-Bally’s Las Vegas and ESquared Hospitality have announced the opening of BLT Steak inside Bally’s in early 2014.
-The classic steakhouse will take over the space of Bally’s Steakhouse and will also expand to 9,300 square feet, more than double the size of the current restaurant, offering seating for 250 with a curved bar, two separate dining rooms accommodating 100 guests and two private dining rooms with space for 10 and 12.
-BLT Steak first opened in New York in 2004, serving classic steakhouse fare in a bistro-like setting.
-BLT staples include tuna tartare, chopped vegetable salad, Dover sole, peanut butter and chocolate mousse and USDA Prime and Certified Angus steaks.
-Weekly blackboard specials will highlight seasonal flavors and local ingredients, and the wine list will feature more than 500 wines with selections from the regions of Burgundy, Bordeaux, Piedmont, Tuscany and Rioja, among others.
-The new steakhouse is ESquared Hospitality’s 26th restaurant, and its second in Las Vegas, joining BLT Burger at The Mirage, which opened in 2008.
-BLT Steak, 3645 Las Vegas Blvd.
-S., Las Vegas, NV 89109, 702-967-4111, 877-603-4390.
+Bally’s Las Vegas and ESquared Hospitality have opened BLT Steak.
+The classic steakhouse has taken over the space of Bally’s Steakhouse and also expands to 9,300 square feet, offering seating for 250 with a curved bar, two separate dining rooms accommodating 100 guests, and two private dining rooms.
+BLT Steak first opened in New York in 2004.
+BLT staples include tuna tartare, chopped vegetable salad, Dover sole, USDA Prime and Certified Angus steaks, and peanut butter and chocolate mousse.
+Weekly blackboard specials highlight seasonal flavors and local ingredients, and the wine list features more than 500 wines with selections from the regions of Burgundy, Bordeaux, Piedmont, Tuscany and Rioja, among others.
+BLT Steak, Bally's Las Vegas, 3655 Las Vegas Blvd.
+S., Las Vegas, NV 89109, 702-967-7258.

 Chef Tony Gemignani will open Pizza Rock in downtown Las Vegas later this summer, featuring gourmet pizzas, hand-crafted artisanal cocktails and an extensive imported beer and wine list.
 The restaurant will offer a variety of pizza styles, such as Neapolitan, classic Italian, classic American, Sicilian, Roman and gluten-free; it will also feature Gemignani’s Burratina Di Margherita --- burrata cheese, cherry tomatoes, basil, extra virgin olive oil and balsamic reduction.
 A selection of pastas, antipasti and salads will be available, all made with authentic Italian ingredients and organically grown produce.
 The location at 201 N. 3rd Street, two blocks north of the Fremont Street Experience, is part of the Downtown 3rd neighborhood and is adjacent to the new Downtown Grand.
 Pizza Rock will be open daily for lunch and dinner, and a Sunday brunch will be served from 10 a.m.-2:30 p.m.
 Pizza Rock, 201 N. 3rd St., Las Vegas, NV 89101, no phone.